Search

 To young leaders and Christian counselors (pt 2)

-Five examples of counseling from real-life cases I ended my first post to young leaders by emphasizing that as Christian counselors, we have a unique advantage of being holistically honest in dealing with human problems.
-We know that God has … Continue reading
+Five examples of counseling from real-life cases I ended my first post to young leaders by emphasizing that Christian counselors have a unique advantage of being holistically honest in dealing with human problems.
+We know that God has made us physical, … Continue reading

 Posted in Addiction, Alcohol addiction, Anger, Anxiety, Bitterness, Breaking bad habits, Broken Relationships, Change, Counseling, Depression, Emerging Leaders, Emotions, Family life, Guidelines for living, Guidelines for marriage decision, Guilt, Holistic ministry, Leadership, Marriage, Parenting, Parenting teens